odioski/RADICO/NFO.md

 ### 🙏 Acknowledgments

-Special thanks to the open source community, Linux networking pioneers, and the AI researchers whose innovations make tools like RADICA possible.
+Special thanks to the open source community and Linux networking pioneers whose innovations make tools like RADICA possible.

 ---